 She taught in the Chicago public schools for seven years at the Vaughn Occupational High School, serving students with mild to severe cognitive delays.
-She started the art education program there from scratch.
+She started the art education program there.

 “I believe that every student should have the highest quality of art education, despite available funding.
 I organized and hosted an annual silent auction of student work to fund the program,” she added.

-While at Vaughn she earned the National Board of Professional Teaching Certificate.
+While at Vaughn, Dara earned a National Board of Professional Teaching Certificate.

 In December 2002 she moved to Des Moines, Iowa, where she taught at a couple of public schools before joining the faculty at Central Academy in 2006.
 The school provides additional programming for gifted and highly motivated high school students.
 Again, there was no art program prior to Dara’s arrival.

-“In a flipped classroom instruction is switched.
-Students do their passive learning outside of the classroom and homework or active learning is doing in concert with the teacher, allowing more time for me to work one on one to meet individual needs,” she explained.
+“In a flipped classroom, instruction is switched.
+Students do their passive learning outside of the classroom and homework or active learning is done in concert with the teacher, allowing more time for me to work one-on-one to meet individual needs,” she explained.

-She has presented at two national conferences about flipped classrooms and how social media has supported her student’s learning experience through YouTube and celebrating student’s work on Instagram and Snapchat.
+She has presented at two national conferences about flipped classrooms and the way social media has supported her student’s learning experience through YouTube and celebrating student’s work on Instagram and Snapchat.

 “My goal as an art educator is for the studio to be student-centered and student-run.
 Today and tomorrow’s students need to learn and be able to fail, persist, think outside the box, and triumph over questions we don’t even know exist yet,” she said.

 Having lived her own experience of struggle and misunderstanding that was mitigated at Mercy, Dara tries to approach each student knowing they all wish to succeed, no matter how compliant they may appear.